oracle-livelabs/developer/dev-ai-app-dev-rel/user-story/user-story.md

 **Task Summary**

-Once you select and save one of the 3 return options recommended by the AI:
+Once you select and save one of the three return options recommended by the AI:

 ✅ The customer's return status is updated.